MarioLFB/P2CodeInstitute/README.md

 - Quality content presentation and visually appealing design adaptable to different screen sizes.
 - Concise and easily readable content for a quick understanding of the topics covered in the quizzes.
 - Accessibility, ensuring that all users can fully enjoy the general knowledge quiz platform.
+- The user can contact the Quiz Developer directly via text message

 ### User Stories